 \begin{proof} Let $A'$ be the auxiliary gentle algebra of $A$.
-Denote $\operatorname{soc}_{(A^{sg})^e}(A^{sg})$ by $R$.
-As a $K$-vector space, $R$ is the direct sum where $e_x$ and $e_y$ are the trivial paths at a vertex $x$ and $y$ in $Q^{sg}_0$.
+Denote $\operatorname{soc}_{(A^{\text{sg}})^e}(A^{\text{sg}})$ by $R$.
+As a $K$-vector space, $R$ is the direct sum where $e_x$ and $e_y$ are the trivial paths at a vertex $x$ and $y$ in $Q^{\text{sg}}_0$.

-Let $x$ and $y$ be two vertices in $Q^{sg}$, and let $x'$ and $y'$ be their associated vertices in $A'$.
+Let $x$ and $y$ be two vertices in $Q^{\text{sg}}$, and let $x'$ and $y'$ be their associated vertices in $A'$.
 Since $A'$ is gentle, there are at most two linearly independent classes of paths $p'=\alpha_1\dots \alpha_n$ and $q'=\beta_1\dots \beta_m$ from $x'$ to $y'$ (see \cite[Lemma 3]{BMM03}).
 By Lemma~\ref{lem: paths Asg-A'} and Remark~\ref{rem:comm relations}, there are at most two linearly independent classes of paths $p$ and $q$ from $x$ to $y$.

 Note that there are at most four arrows ending at $x$ and at most four arrows starting at $y$, which correspond to arrows ending at $x'$ and arrows starting at $y'$.
 We will show that the paths $p$ and $q$ induce a basis for $e_x Re_y$.
-We need to analyze each case based on the number of arrows ending at $x$ and starting at $y$, respectively, and if there is exactly one independent class of paths from $x$ and $y$ or two, but we will describe two of them.
+We need to analyse each case based on the number of arrows ending at $x$ and starting at $y$, respectively, and if there is exactly one independent class of paths from $x$ and $y$ or two, but we will describe two of them.

-Suppose there are two independent class of path from $x$ to $y$ and suppose that there is exactly four arrows ending at $x$ and four arrows staring at $y$, then there is exactly two arrows $\gamma_1$ and $\gamma_2$ ending at $x'$ and two arrows $\delta_1$ and $\delta_2$ staring at $y'$, and $x'$ and $y'$ are not special vertices of $A'$.
+Suppose there are two independent classes of paths from $x$ to $y$ and suppose that there is exactly four arrows ending at $x$ and four arrows staring at $y$, then there are exactly two arrows $\gamma_1$ and $\gamma_2$ ending at $x'$ and two arrows $\delta_1$ and $\delta_2$ staring at $y'$, and $x'$ and $y'$ are not special vertices of $A'$.

 Since $A'$ is gentle, either $\gamma_1\alpha_1\notin I$ or $\gamma_2\alpha_1\notin I$, and either $\gamma_1\beta_1\notin I$ or $\gamma_2\beta_1\notin I$.
-Therefore, $p'$ and $q'$ are not maximal in $A'$, and by Lemma~\ref{lem: paths Asg-A'}, neither are $p$ and $q$ in $A^{sg}$, and as a consequence $e_xRe_y=\{0\}$.
+Therefore, $p'$ and $q'$ are not maximal in $A'$, and by Lemma~\ref{lem: paths Asg-A'}, neither are $p$ and $q$ in $A^{\text{sg}}$, and as a consequence $e_xRe_y=\{0\}$.